kizzjs/kizz/README.md

     You can, of course, overwrite the tags by define tags in yaml front matter.

+- [TODO] Multi-author for single post (with kizz-git / kizz-seafile)

 ## Usage

 kizz build (Incremental generation)